yunabe/lgo/README.md

 - Run `jupyter notebook` command to start Juyputer Notebook and select "Go (lgo)" from New Notebook menu.
 - To show documents of packages, functions and variables in your code, move the cursor to the identifier you want to inspect and press `Shift-Tab`.
 - Press `Tab` to complete code
+- Click `Format Go` button in the toolbar to format code.
 - lgo works with [JupyterLab](https://github.com/jupyterlab/jupyterlab).
 To use lgo from JupyterLab, install JupyterLab and run `jupyter lab`.

 <img width="400" height="225" src="doc/inspect.jpg">